chi-collective/genparse/README.md

 | gpt2-medium       | gpt2-medium                          |
 | gpt2-large        | gpt2-large                           |

-> **💡Tip**: Adding a `mock-` prefix to a language model name will create an imitation language model over the same vocabulary that can be used for testing (e.g., `mock-gpt2`).
+Adding a `mock-` prefix to a language model name will create an imitation language model over the same vocabulary that can be used for testing (e.g., `mock-gpt2`).
 In practice, these models can be useful for rapid prototyping with minimal hardware.

 ## Development